AlnurElberier/STM32U5_AZURE_QuickSetup/README.md

 * Windows PC
 * 2.4 GHz Wi-Fi router (No captive portal)

+Note: For machines with USB Type C, please have a Type C to Type A adapter

 ## 5- Minimum Recommended Hardware Requirements for PC
-* Type A USB port
 * 2+ GHz processor
 * 4 GB of system memory (RAM)
 * 10 GB of available disk space

-Note: For machines with USB Type C, please have a Type A to Type C adapter

 ## 6- Software Requirements
-You need a Windows PC with administration rights to be able to install drivers and software and to do the workshop.
+You need a Windows PC with administration rights to be able to install drivers and software requirements listed below.

 We recommend a fresh Windows install, if that is not possible, try to run Windows sandbox or a virtual machine.
-It will be hard for us to debug system issues remotely.

 | Software                | Version   | Description                                                            |
 | ----------------------- | --------- |----------------------------------------------------------------------- |